akashsoti/akashsoti.github.io/_posts/2014-12-15-ola-shuttle-case-study.markdown

     <li>Too many messages upon booking, 4 different types - 1 email & 3 text messages</li>
     <li>Meta search was out of place.
 Users were unable to search for popular stops, ex - 'snapdeal' which is a popular stop was showing a different result</li>
     <li>There was no feedback on tapping certain actions on the screen</li>
-    <li>Most people were travelling daily and booking a ticket daily was adding a task to there daily routine</li>
+    <li>Most people were travelling daily and booking a ticket daily was adding a task to their daily routine</li>
     <li>On-spot booking users didn't care about the map, they knew their spots and wanted the system to match their speed</li>
     <li>Discovery of different routes running in the city was an issue</li>
     <li>Introductory screens didn't help, people went straight ahead into booking without noticing them</li>